-A physically distanced queuing system will be in operation with enhanced staffing.
+A physically distanced queuing system is in operation.

 Furniture and floor markings have been adapted to meet physical distancing requirements.

-All catering staff are required to be wearing face-masks and gloves.
+All catering staff are required to be wearing face-masks and gloves at all times.

-All food will be served by catering staff (self-service will not be available)
+All food is served by catering staff (self-service will not be available)

-Tray, cutlery and beaker will be provided by catering staff.
+Tray, cutlery and beakers are provided by catering staff.

 Everyone is expected to wash their hands before and after having their meal.

-Take away options will be available from the ‘Pizza Hut’ container situated outside the Dining Hall.
+Take away options are available from the Container Cafe situated outside the Dining Hall.

 Special dietary requirements can be catered for by request to HMMs/Head of Prep School.